How to prepare your business for the 1099-K changes

 This includes payments for personal items sold, goods sold, services provided, or property rented through online marketplaces, auction sites, ticket exchange or resale sites, peer-to-peer payment platforms or digital wallets, and more.

-Form 1099-K has been in the headlines since the enactment of the American Rescue Plan Act of 2021, which significantly impacted its reporting requirements.
-Or will eventually.
+Form 1099-K made headlines whenthe American Rescue Plan Act of 2021 significantly lowered its reporting requirements.

 What happened to the 1099-K under the American Rescue Plan?

-The American Rescue Plan (ARP) dramatically lowered the 1099-K reporting threshold for third-party payment apps, also known as third-party settlement organizations (TPSO).
+The American Rescue Plan (ARP) dramatically lowered the 1099-K reporting threshold for third-party settlement organizations.

-Then, on November 21, 2023, the IRS pushed back the threshold change for the second time.
-The agency announced they will treat 2023 as another transition year to “reduce the potential confusion caused by the distribution of an estimated 44 million Forms 1099-K sent to many taxpayers who wouldn’t expect one and may not have a tax obligation.”
+In November 2023, the IRS said it would treat 2023 as an additional transition year to “reduce the potential confusion caused by the distribution of an estimated 44 million Forms 1099-K sent to many taxpayers who wouldn’t expect one and may not have a tax obligation.”

 When the interim $5,000 threshold takes effect, millions of marketplace sellers, gig workers, and occasional sellers who have never seen a 1099-K will receive a 1099-K from a payment app like PayPal, Square, and Venmo or an online marketplace like Amazon, eBay, and Etsy.
 Millions more taxpayers will receive a 1099-K whenever the threshold drops to $600.